weiyongzenqi/alist-freebsd/README.md

 Actually, in most situations, this will be not neccessary.

-Only apps that requires cgo (like alist) are needed to use a native FreeBSD environment to build, as currently no C cross-compiler for BSD platform exists.
+Only apps that requires cgo (like alist) are needed to use a native FreeBSD environment to build, as currently no reliable C cross-compiler for BSD platform exists.

 If the app is written in pure Go (and has no cgo depenencies), you can simply using the `go` tool with GOOS=freebsd variable to build a FreeBSD binary.